playwrigkt/skript/README.md

 This project allows users to implement application logic independently of technology

+This project is in an early stage of development and may change drastically in order to provider cleaner and more powerful interfaces.

 ## Project Goals

 * Concise - Provide a clear, DSL-like API for executing Asynchronous Operations